blueyed/pytest/doc/en/assert.rst

 exception* or *wrong exception*.

-Note that it is also possible to specify a "raises" argument to ``pytest.mark.xfail``, which checks that the test is failing in a more specific way than just having any exception raised:
+Note that it is also possible to specify a "raises" argument to :ref:`pytest.mark.xfail ref`, which checks that the test is failing in a more specific way than just having any exception raised:

 .. code-block:: python